mimiframework/Mimi.jl/docs/src/tutorials/tutorial_3.md

 ## Component and Structural Modifications: The API

-Most model modifications will include not only parametric updates, but also strutural changes and component modification, addition, replacement, and deletion along with the required re-wiring of parameters etc. The most useful functions of the common API, in these cases are likely **[`replace_comp!`](@ref), [`add_comp!`](@ref)** along with **`Mimi.delete!`** and the requisite functions for parameter setting and connecting.
+Most model modifications will include not only parametric updates, but also strutural changes and component modification, addition, replacement, and deletion along with the required re-wiring of parameters etc. The most useful functions of the common API, in these cases are likely **[`replace!!`](@ref), [`add_comp!`](@ref)** along with **`Mimi.delete!`** and the requisite functions for parameter setting and connecting.
 For detail on the public API functions look at the API reference.

 If you wish to modify the component structure we recommend you also look into the **built-in helper components `adder`, `ConnectorCompVector`, and `ConnectorCompMatrix`** in the `src/components` folder, as these can prove quite useful.